A lot is riding on the Senate outcomes in the Georgia runoff in the formerly reliably Republican state, including federal cannabis policy.

 According to the Washington Post, runoffs became popular because they gave conservatives a second chance to defeat a progressive challenge in favor of civil rights if neither receive more than 51 percent in a multi-candidate race.
 Louisiana and Georgia are the only ones that have retained it.

 Ossoff came within a nose of winning a special House election seat at the beginning of Trump’s term in office.
 He was previously a congressional aide and a filmmaker.
 Warnock is the of Martin Luther’s Ebenezer church in Atlanta.

 According to the Washington Post, Georgia has gone from 74 percent white to 61 percent white in recent years.

 Stacey Abrams ran a vigorous gubernatorial campaign in 2018 in Georgia and nearly won.
 She almost overcame the massive barriers erected in Georgia to prevent her from winning.
 As an African American woman who was a legislative leader, it was interesting to watch.
 She’s been active in the general election.

 Atlanta is a largely progressive city many enjoy.
 The late civil rights leader John Lewis represented Atlanta for many years in the House.
 Their suburbs have become more competitive for Democrats.

 The last Democratic Senator from Georgia was Zell Miller.
-He gave Senator Tom Daschle (D-SD) the votes to be Senate Majority Leader for a brief time during George W. Bush’s first term.
-But he was such a reactionary.
-Miller ended up speaking at the Republican National Convention in 2004.
+He gave Senator Tom Daschle (D-SD) the votes to be Senate Majority Leader briefly during George W. Bush’s first term.
+But he was so conservative Miller ended up speaking at the Republican National Convention in 2004.